-Using the serial system bus interface, the TROVIS 5579 Heating and District Heating Controller can communicate with a building control system.
+Using the serial system bus interface, the TROVIS 5576 Heating and District Heating Controller can communicate with a building control system.
 In combination with a suitable software for process visualization and communication, a complete control system can be implemented.
 The following communication settings are possible:

-- Operation with a dial-up modem at the RS-232 system bus interface Basically, communication is only established automatically when errors occur.
-The controller works autonomously.
-Nevertheless, the modem can dial up to the controller at any time to works autonomously.
+Operation with a dial-up modem at the RS-232 system bus interface Basically, communication is only established automatically when errors occur.
+The controlller works autonomously.
 Nevertheless, the modem can dial up to the controller at any time to read data from it or otherwise influence it, if necessary.
 We recommend to use the modem connecting cable (1400-7139).